 Many in Free ad papers, local newspapers and the Internet they all carry adverts offering puppies for sale.
 Some will be licensed pet shops with a land line telephone number.
 Others advertise with a mobile number or a protected number offered by some advertisers to protect the sellers privacy.
 Some offer multiple breeds of puppies under one number, others use various mobile numbers from different locations but they can all be part of one cartel involved in buying and reselling puppies, usually from puppy farms or back yard breeders.

-They could be dog breeders or individuals that are buying litters of puppies in to sell on and be licensed as a pet shop to do so.
-But they may also be operating illegally, buying puppies from equally undesirable places and selling them cheaply or even at highly inflated price, to entice you or fool you into thinking you are purchasing a well bred puppy.
+They could also be dog breeders or individuals that 'buy in' litters of puppies to sell on and licensed as a pet shop.
+They may also be operating illegally, buying puppies from equally undesirable places and selling them cheaply or even at highly inflated price, to entice you or fool you into thinking you are purchasing a well bred puppy.

 Be aware, ask questions of the seller.
 Do not purchase a puppy from an arranged meeting place such as supermarket or petrol station car park or agree to have the puppy delivered to your door unless you have seen the puppy at the breeders premises first.
 It is very important that you see the premises where the puppy is bred together with its mother and littermates.